 Ways to enjoy nature with an older loved one can include short walks at a local park, a visit to a local arboretum or botanical garden, or even just sitting on a bench or chair outside on a nice day.

-While being outdoors is the simplest way to enjoy nature, it’s not always possible due to overly hot or cold temperatures or if someone has very limited mobility.
+While being outdoors is the simplest way to enjoy nature, it’s not always possible due to extreme heat or cold, or if someone has minimal mobility.

 In these cases, explore other ways to enjoy nature from inside their home.